 5.9.
 Contracting Parties may introduce the requirements of access to OBD information set out in this UN GTR.

 5.10.
-Contracting Parties may introduce the requirements of Administrative provisions set out in Annex 8 of this UN GTR.
+Notwithstanding 5.7., Contracting Parties may choose not to introduce the requirements of Administrative provisions set out in Annex 8 of this UN GTR.

 Annex 1